-We hope you’re ready for some red hot deals, because Black Friday and Cyber Monday are here.
-What started out as a sale event to signify the start of the Christmas shopping season in the United States, it has exploded into an international phenomenon.
+We hope you’re ready for some red hot deals because Black Friday is finally here.
+What started out as a sale event to signify the start of the Christmas shopping season in the United States has exploded into an international phenomenon.

 Over the past decade, Australian retailers have begun to embrace the concept of Black Friday, with more and more jumping on board.
 What was once a distinctly American holiday has since become a term synonymous with deals and bargains.

 We’ll be updating this post when more information and deals become available, so be sure to check back.

-- Here’s The Best Xbox Black Friday Deals In Australia
+- Here Are The Best Xbox Black Friday Deals In Australia

 - The Best Black Friday Deals For The Nintendo Switch

 The time difference between Australia and the United States is also an important factor at play here.
 We get to double-dip with Australian Black Friday deals, and then we can get some extra bargains when the U.S. deals start on Saturday.